lubuntu-team/manual/source/1/1.3/installation.rst

 Install Alongside
 -----------------
 To choose to shrink your current partition to install Lubuntu alongside a currently existing install so you can boot into both of them select :guilabel:`Install alongside`.
 The :guilabel:`Current` bar graph shows how much space is currently taken up by a partition.
 The :guilabel:`After` section shows how much space will be used by both installs.
+To change how much space each partition will end up using slide the center back and forth to distribute space between both installs.
+If you want to encrypt your install check the :guilabel:`Enycrpt system` checkbox.

 Manual Partitioning